 Sometimes, you don't want to go to the hot new Mexican restaurant where bartenders are called mixologists and the menu is filled with unrecognizable small plates.
 You want the Spanish-roofed restaurant that feels like 1950s Mexico in an unironic way, where old-school bartenders make strong drinks with no-name tequila and every table has a side of rice and beans.
 That's when you go to Casa Vega, a 60-year-old bar and restaurant in Sherman Oaks where uncomplicated burritos and fajitas are the plates du jour and the signature margaritas flow like water.

 This back-to-basics spot from Kazunori "Sushi Nazi" Nozawa takes the food he perfected at his namesake restaurant and makes it more accessible to the masses without sacrificing one iota of quality.
-This sushi spot forgoes flashy rolls and fusion dishes in favor of pure ingredients and simple preparations.
-Guests can choose from three set menus that range from small to large-ish, and while some a la carte items can be ordered, it has to be done so after the main meal is finished.
+This sushi spot forgoes flashy rolls and fusion dishes in favor of pure ingredients and simple preparations -- you choose from three set menus ranging from small to large-ish, and while a la carte items can be ordered on top of that, if you pick the right size and trust the master, you really won't need them.

 This Persian hotspot is doling out seriously impressive eats -- from their delicious dips (try the Maust Mousier) to kebabs and rack of lamb, no order can go wrong.